Project settings (in the Projects module)

 - Test Execution

-This submodule is one of the most important function in the settings.
-The user have permission for work with the project but he can’t change the status of the issue (for more information about issue take a look here).
-Here you can create your own issue workflow where you can set the user´s permission for changing the status from current to planned.
+This submodule is one of the most important settings.
+The user has permission to work with the project, but can’t change the issue status (click here for more information on issues).
+Here you can create your own Issue workflow, where you set the user permission to change the status from current to planned.

-There is also option to export the issue workflow into .xlsx document and import it into another project.
+You can also export the Issue workflow to a .xlsx document and import it into another project.

 Template for issue workflow

-To import the issue workflow into the project you need to use .xlsx document (you can download the template here).
-If the there is already status with the same role, the new data will not be added.
+To import the issue workflow into a project, you must use a .xlsx document (download template here).
+If a status with the same role already exists, new data won’t be added.

-Another feature is archiving of the project.
-If the project is stopped or finished you can archive the project and if needed you can continue with it in the future.
-When the project is archived it can’t be opened or edited although it can be dearchived.
+Another function is archiving the project.
+If a project is stopped or completed, you can archive it and use it in the future if necessary.
+When a project is archived, it can’t be opened or edited, but can be unarchived.

-The deletion is permanent lost of all data in the project (test cases, test plans, issue workflows…).
+The deletion loses all data in the project permanently (test cases, test plans, issue workflow…).